 Museum honoring daredevil Evel Knievel opens in Kansas

+Double doors lead to the entrance of the new Evel Knievel Museum in Topeka, Kan., Friday, June 2, 2017.
 A new Kansas museum is giving enthusiasts of late motorcycle daredevil Evel Knievel a jump on appreciating his death-defying, bone-breaking exploits.
-The $5-million, 13,000-square-foot homage to the hard-living man who became a global pop icon in the 1970s with rocket-powered and motorbike stunts has launched in Topeka, of all places.

 Add your comments below